giantswarm/docs/src/content/getting-started/install-an-application/_index.md

 Before installing the `hello-world` app, an ingress controller must be running in the cluster.
 The ingress controller is responsible for routing the incoming traffic to the correct service in the cluster and make it available publicly.

 To know which applications are available for customers we've extended the platform with two custom resources.
-First resource is the [`AppCatalog`]({{< relref "/vintage/use-the-api/management-api/crd/appcatalogs.application.giantswarm.io/" >}}) which is a recipient to collect application definitions that are available to install in the workload clusters.
-The second is the [`AppCatalogEntry`]({{< relref "/vintage/use-the-api/management-api/crd/appcatalogentries.application.giantswarm.io.md" >}}) which is the representation of the application definition which has a version defined.
+The first resource is [`AppCatalog`]({{< relref "/vintage/use-the-api/management-api/crd/appcatalogs.application.giantswarm.io/" >}}) which contains application definitions that are available for installation in the workload clusters.
+The second is the [`AppCatalogEntry`]({{< relref "/vintage/use-the-api/management-api/crd/appcatalogentries.application.giantswarm.io.md" >}}) which is the application definition for each application version.

 By default there is a single catalog in the platform with the applications maintained by us: